CSC207-2022F-UofT/course-project-group-82/backend/README.md

 ### Running

 1. Ensure your java version is set to 11 (tested on Azule 11.0.16)
+2. Navigate to `src/main/resources/application.properties` and add the key-values for the database connection
-2. Navigate to the backend folder from a terminal
+3. Navigate to the backend folder from a terminal
-3. Run the command `./mvnw spring-boot:run` on MacOS or `mvnw spring-boot:run` on Windows
+4. Run the command `./mvnw spring-boot:run` on MacOS or `mvnw spring-boot:run` on Windows
 4. The API is accessible at http://localhost:8080/ (A test route at [/hello](http://localhost:8080/hello))

 ### Debugging